Macuyiko/macuyiko.github.io/content/2014/2014_07_windows-8-annoyances.md

-Title: Windows 8 Annoyances (and the Sad State of Operating Systems and Everything, Really)
+Title: Windows 8 Annoyances
 Author: Seppe "Macuyiko" vanden Broucke
 Date: 2014-07-31 12:04
+Subtitle: The sad state of operating systems and everything, really

 This was going to be a short "list" post, but expanded to something a little bit larger.